SkylineCommunications/dataminer-docs-connectors/connector/doc/2WCOM_MPX-2ds.md

 ## How to Use

-In the **Polling Config** page, the user can configure which polling groups should be polled.
-By default, they are all _Disabled_.
+On the **Polling Config** page, you can configure which polling groups should be polled.
+By default, they are all disabled.